The True Cost of Doing Big Data…the Old Fashioned Way…

 At their core, Hadoop intelligence platforms eliminate the need to extract, transform and load data to perform BI workloads through adaptive caching.
 This technology provides the responsiveness BI professionals expect when applying queries without introducing the need to create off-cluster indexes, data marts or multidimensional OLAP cubes.
 Instead, adaptive caching analyzes end-user query patterns and learns which aggregates users would want to pull.

 The aggregates sit on the Hadoop cluster.
 In addition, the adaptive caching system handles the entire aggregate table lifecycle, applying updates and decommissioning as required.
 Ultimately, it eliminates the need for IT to migrate data to off-cluster environments.

 But what about IT control?
 Hadoop intelligence platforms connect directly to secure Hadoop services, providing support for delegated authorization, Active Directory, Kerberos, SASL, TLS and other security protocols.
 In addition, administrators can monitor cube access and queries to ensure they’re effectively enforcing role-based access controls.

 The Bottom Line

-With the technology available today, investing in proprietary cost intensive big data warehouses is not longer the only option.
+With the technology available today, investing in proprietary cost-intensive big data warehouses is no longer the only option.
 And neither is incurring the time, maintenance, and labor costs associated with constantly moving data into warehouses built for business intelligence queries.

-To learn more about how leading enterprises plan to drive value for the business through modern analytics on big data, check out our Big Data Maturity Survey Report or get started by downloading our “BI on Big Data Cheat Sheet” below.
+To learn more about how leading enterprises plan to drive value for the business through modern analytics on big data, check out our Big Data Maturity Survey Report.